awf/Coconut/doc/DPS.md

 Again, the copy and allocations can be removed by DCE.
 So, what's the point?
 We seem to have just made vadd less efficient, and any gains we talk about could have been made by inlining vadd in main.

-The point is this: when compiling vadd, we can easily compile and optimize vadd_size and vadd_dps, without cross-module inlining.
-When a caller sees vadd, it can observe the existence of the _size and _dps variants, and know that stack-discipline allocation will yield more efficient code.
+The point is this: when compiling vadd, we can easily compile and optimize `vadd_size` and `vadd_dps`, without cross-module inlining.
+When a caller sees vadd, it can observe the existence of the `_size` and `_dps` variants, and know that stack-discipline allocation will yield more efficient code.
 This will mean less stuff on the GC heap, and less GC overhead.
-With careful subsetting of the source language (and with the introduction of an explicit gcnew or new/delete in the source), we can compile many sensible programs from a functional language such as F# to non-garbage-collected C.
+With careful subsetting of the source language (and with the introduction of an explicit `gcnew` or `new/delete` in the source), we can compile many sensible programs from a functional language such as F# to non-garbage-collected C.

-Examples.
+## Examples.

 Here's a piece of F# to compute the log-likelihood of a Gaussian Mixture model, which is a canonical machine learning model.
 Slightly more old fashioned than a deep neural network, but with arguably more interesting code complexity.
 And this compiles to non-GC C, so can be directly incorporated into projects with no runtime, so we get the joy of functional programming with none of the runtime overhead.